-Feridunoğlu Osman Ağa (1883-1923) otherwise known as Topal Osman Ağa, was a brigand and Kemalist Military Commander responsible for the mass murder of a vast number of Greeks during the Greek Genocide.
-While serving for the Committee of Union and Progress (CUP) in the Balkans as a volunteer1 he received an injury to his foot which resulted in him being referred to as Topal Osman (Topal meaning lame).
-In WW1 he would round up deserters, some of whom he enlisted in his band.
+Feridunoğlu Osman Ağa (1883-1923) otherwise known as Topal Osman, was a brigand and Kemalist Military Commander responsible for the mass murder of a vast number of Greeks during the Greek Genocide.
+While serving for the Committee of Union and Progress (CUP) in the Balkans as a volunteer, he received an injury to his foot which resulted in him being referred to as Topal Osman (topal meaning lame).1 During World War 1 he would round up deserters, some of whom he enlisted in his band.

-Topal Osman roamed the Black Sea region with his band of ‘cut-throats’ and was responsible for numerous massacres and deportations of Greeks and Armenians.
-He had a fanatical loyalty to Mustafa Kemal who awarded him a colonelcy2 and also served as his bodyguard.
-He was appointed mayor of Giresun in 1919 as a reward for his murderous deeds.
-Mustafa Kemal's biographer Andrew Mango, referred to Topal Osman as 'a sadistic ethnic cleanser of Armenians and Greeks'.3
+Osman Ağa roamed the Black Sea region with his band of ‘cut-throats’ and was responsible for numerous massacres and deportations of Greeks and Armenians.
+He had a fanatical loyalty to Mustafa Kemal who awarded him a colonelcy and also served as his bodyguard.2 He was appointed mayor of Giresun (Gr: Κερασούντα) in 1919 as a reward for his murderous deeds.
+Mustafa Kemal's biographer Andrew Mango, refers to Topal Osman as 'a sadistic ethnic cleanser of Armenians and Greeks'.3

 The Central Council of Pontus received eye-witness accounts of the following atrocities committed by Osman Ağa and published them in a report dated October 17, 19214:

-In July of 1921, after having murdered the greatest part of the notables and robbed them of their fortunes, Osman Ağa deported the male population of Tirebolu (Grk: Tripolis) near Giresun, and Bulancak (Grk: Pulantzaki) to Harput, Mamouret-oul-Azis and Alpistan, while he shared the beautiful women with his fellow partisans.
-The victims were conveyed into the mountains by the chettes.
+In July of 1921, after having murdered the greatest part of the notables and robbed them of their fortunes, Osman Ağa deported the male population of Tirebolu (Gr: Tripolis) near Giresun, and Bulancak (Gr: Pulantzaki) to Harput, Mamouret-oul-Azis and Alpistan, while he shared the beautiful women with his fellow partisans.
+The victims were conveyed into the mountains by the çetes.
 Women and children who were left unprovided for and completely nude, perished from hunger.
 Of the 2,500 Greeks in Tirebolu, only 200 women and children remained, and of the 14,000 Greeks of Giresun only 4,000 women and children survived.
-The Greeks of Fatsa and Ünye (Grk: Oinoe) were also invaded by Osman Ağa and suffered the same atrocities.
+The Greeks of Fatsa and Ünye were also invaded by Osman Ağa and suffered the same atrocities.

 In the village of Kavak he committed the same crimes; only a single old man of 80 was saved.